Blosse History, Family Crest & Coats of Arms

 The surname Blosse was first found in Suffolk, where they held a family seat since the reign of Richard I or King John.
 However, some of the family were established at Bishop's Waltham in Southampton at early times.
 "Here are the remains of the once magnificent palace annexed to the see of Winchester, built in 1135 by Bishop Henry de Blois, brother of King Stephen, and greatly embellished by Wykeham.
 Henry II. held a great council in this palace in 1182."

-Important Dates for the Blosse family
+Early History of the Blosse family

 This web page shows only a small excerpt of our Blosse research.
 Another 157 words (11 lines of text) covering the years 1066, 1135, 1154, 1205, 1219, 1327, 1497, 1634, 1600, 1686 and 1997 are included under the topic Early Blosse History in all our PDF Extended History products and printed products wherever possible.